-- In the event a patient has a ROSC as evidenced by the presence of a carotid pulse during resuscitation efforts, the Firefighter will: - For the ADULT patient: - Stop CPR - · Leave the AED attached and turned on - The AED will continue to "analyze" the heart rhythm every two minutes.
+- For the ADULT patient: - Stop CPR - Leave the AFD attached and turned on - The AED will continue to "analyze" the heart rhythm every two minutes.
 This is valuable should the patient rearrest into a shockable rhythm. - The Firefighter should also reassess for a pulse at least every 2 minutes.
 If at any point a carotid pulse is not found OR the AED gives a "Shock Advised" prompt refer to the Adult Cardiac Arrest Guideline. - Assess respiratory effort for adequacy - If a carotid pulse is present but breathing is not adequate (< 10 / min and / or very shallow) provide BVM ventilations 1 breath every 5 to 6 seconds (10 - 12 / min) - Care must be taken to avoid hyperventilation.
-The Firefighter managing the BVM must pay close attention to rate and volume of ventilations delivered. - If BVM Ventilations are not required then the Firefighter should assist the unconscious patient to maintain an open airway with positioning (semi - prone / recovery if no trauma), or supine with Jaw Thrust if trauma is suspected. - Continue above until care is transferred to the responding Paramedics
+The Firefighter managing the BVM must pay close attention to rate and volume of ventilations delivered. - If BVM Ventilations are not required then the Firefighter. should assist the unconscious patient to maintain an open airway with positioning (semi - prone / recovery if no trauma), or supine with Jaw Thrust if trauma is suspected. - Continue above until care is transferred to the responding Paramedics